gediminasz/slskit/README.md

                         salinity.yaml or salinity.yml)

 commands:
-  {state.show_highstate,pillar.items}
-    state.show_highstate
+  {highstate,pillars}
-                        renders the states for the specified minions pillar.items        renders pillar items for the specified minions
+    highstate           renders the states for the specified minions pillars             renders pillar items for the specified minions
 ```

 ## Projects for testing